 So what’s the hold up?

 Despite the clear benefits to both employers and employees, the accessibility of these resources can be an issue.
 We see this regularly during engagement with employees through the Pack Health program.
-Our Health Advisors regularly help to address our member’s barriers to managing a chronic condition, and navigating financial resources is a common one.
+Our Health Advisors regularly help to address our member’s barriers to managing a chronic condition.
+Navigating financial resources is a common barrier.
 In the context of employer-based products, barriers we see most commonly are lack of knowledge as to what might be offered at the place of employment, who to contact with questions, the benefits of certain products, and what to budget aside for healthcare needs for the year.

-One specific example is a member who knew the company offered FSAs, but did not fully understand the benefits of tax savings of funding this account, and how much to fund the account.
-Our Health Advisor supplemented the member’s education about the benefits of having a FSA by explaining how the money that funds the account are removed from gross pay prior to income and other taxes are deducted.
-Our Health Advisor asked the member to write down all known medical expenses from the previous year as a way to provide a baseline to how much to fund the FSA each year.
+One specific example is a member who knew the company offered FSAs.
+However, they did not fully understand the benefits of tax savings of funding this account or how much to fund the account.
+Our Health Advisor supplemented the member’s education about the benefits of having a FSA.
+They explained how the money that funds the account are removed from gross pay prior to income and other taxes are deducted.
+Our Health Advisor asked the member to write down all known medical expenses from the previous year.
+This was used as a baseline to how much to fund the FSA each year.
 At the next call, the member admitted they did not know how much they were spending and this was an eye opening experience.
 They took steps to rectify this, and the member went on to start funding an FSA.